 Supply List:

 Darkroom Door: Texture Corrugated Iron Stamp.
-Carved Birds Vol.2, All
+Carved Birds Vol.2, All Occasions.

 Ranger: Archival ink: Jet Black.